RasmusRynell/ax-devil-rtsp/tests/README.md

 ## Test Types

 - **Integration Tests:**
-  - Use the local RTSP server to verify that retrievers receive and process both video and metadata streams as expected.
+  - Use the local RTSP server to verify that retrievers receive and process both video and application data streams as expected.
   - Validate callback invocation, error propagation, and resource cleanup in real scenarios.

 - **Unit Tests:**